DownArrows/dab/README.md

 To run the bot simply call the binary.
 It will expect a file named `dab.conf.json` in the current directory.
 To use another path for the configuration file use `dab -config /your/custom/path/dab.conf.json` (note that the file can have any name).
-It needs a valid configuration file and to be able to open the database it is configured with (defaults to `dab.db` in the current directory).
+It needs a valid configuration file and to be able to open the databases it is configured with (defaults to `dab.db` and `secrets.db` in the current directory).

 If you want to run it with [systemd](https://en.wikipedia.org/wiki/Systemd), here is a sample unit file to get you started: